gomorpheus/morpheus-docs/infrastructure/keypairs_certificates/keypairs_certs.rst

 To create a new credential set, click :guilabel:`+ ADD` and then select the type of credential set you'd like to store.
 Complete the following:

 - **CREDENTIAL STORE:** Select "Internal" or an integrated external Cypher store (if any).
-See the next section for instructions on standing up and integrating with an external Cypher store
+See the section below for instructions on standing up and integrating with an external Cypher store
 - **NAME:** A name for the credential set in |morpheus|
 - **DESCRIPTION:** An optional description for the credential set
 - **ENABLED:** If checked, the credential set will be available for use
-- **CREDENTIAL VALUES:** Depending on the credential pair type selected (listed above), the remaining fields will be specific to the chosen type
+- **CREDENTIAL VALUES:** Depending on the credential pair type selected (listed above), the remaining fields will be specific to the chosen type.
+See the next section for a more complete walkthrough on storing and using OAuth 2.0 credentials

 .. image:: /images/infrastructure/trust/addCredentials.png
   :width: 50%